flyteorg/flyte/docs/blob-storage.md

 5. Customization and Flexibility:
    - Since Flyte supports a variety of environments, customizing storage access patterns may involve configuring the FlyteAdmin service and plugins.
 This ensures compatibility across clouds and storage systems beyond the defaults.

 These components come together to ensure data flows securely and efficiently between Flyte services and storage endpoints.
-For a deeper dive, including the internal logic of FlyteAdmin and details about `pyflyte`, you can explore Flyte’s official documentation on [FlyteAdmin API interaction](https://docs.flyte.org/en/latest/concepts/data_management.html) and the command-line reference for `pyflyte` and `flytectl` commands【8】【9】.
+For a deeper dive, including the internal logic of FlyteAdmin and details about `pyflyte`, you can explore Flyte’s official documentation on [FlyteAdmin API interaction](https://docs.flyte.org/en/latest/concepts/data_management.html).